pelias/documentation/full_planet_considerations.md

 The main requirement of Elasticsearch is that it has enough disk for a full build.
 400GB across the cluster is a good minimum.
-Increased CPU power is useful to achieve a higher throughput for queries: a full planet build with all importers running in parallel can easily utilize 16 cores ore more.
+Increased CPU power is useful to achieve a higher throughput for queries: a full planet build with all importers running in parallel can easily utilize 16 cores or more.

 ### Elasticsearch cluster for querying